shomov/DigDisplayController/README.md

 ![Screenshot_20210817_031349](https://user-images.githubusercontent.com/54864545/129645265-a9c09f22-3d1b-41df-8372-b0630cca7128.png)

-The archive of the testing project is available in Packages.
+The archive of the testing project is available in Releases.

 Mikhail Shomov